 Our major contributions can be summarized as follows: \begin{itemize} \item We theoretically reveal that the anti-perturbation ability of neural networks is closely related to the feature maps of convolutional layers.
 Properly enlarging the dimensions of convolutional features before average pooling can improve robustness, whereas the opposite holds true for max pooling.

-\item Two effective ways with slightly modifications on convolutional layers are presented to enhance the robustness of neural networks.
-Significant improvements are obtained for existing neural network architectures on both robustness and natural accuracy.
+\item Two effective ways with slight modifications on convolutional layers are presented to improve existing CNNs.
+We carefully compare the resulting model capacity, anti-perturbation ability, and computational efficiency.
+Significant improvements are observed in terms of both robustness and natural accuracy.

-\item The research expands the understanding of the robustness of neural networks, and brings in new insights for developing robust deep learning models. \end{itemize}
+\item Previous studies usually improve adversarial robustness at the cost of natural accuracy.
+It is because the architectures they rely on have less consideration concerning the anti-perturbation ability.
+The research expands the understanding of anti-perturbation ability and brings in new insights for developing robust neural networks.